 Question 1: One big idea in this course is that often technology has unintended negative consequences.
 What was one of the negative consequences of the advent of geo-tagged and date-stamped YouTube videos?
+Safety issues, privacy issues, etc. Geo-tagged and data-stamped videos tell the public where you are, who you are with, what you are doing, and using that info, criminals can break into your house.

+(People could cybercase you and find out when you were on vacation and rob your house when you're away.)
 Question 2: Amdahl's law states that if a program contains a 1/5 serial (non-parallel) portion and 4/5 parallel portion is run on a fast machine with a near-infinite number of cores, what's the most speedup you could ever achieve over a machine with a single core?